wsor4035/devwiki/content/mapgen/_index.md

 These are the available mapgens described in brief:

-*   `v5`: Unrealistic yet interesting landscape with frequent floating blobs and extreme terrain overhangs, and deep oceans.
+*   `v5`: Unrealistic yet interesting landscape with frequent floating blobs, extreme terrain overhangs, and deep oceans.
 The weirdness has an appeal to some
 *   `v6`: Simple hills, cliffs and plateaus, rather flat and small-scale mapgen, no terrain overhangs, predefined biomes
 *   `v7`: Very widespread landscape, tall mountains with overhanging terrain and far plains.
 Frequent large water canals at sea level
 *   `carpathian`: Complex and realistic mountains with multiple variants, sometimes reaching extreme heights, separated by oceans and far-reaching low and mostly flat plains